mouseless/learn-nuxt/components.md

 > :information_source:
 >
-> For `Content Transformers` to work, we need to register them in Nuxt and add,
+> For Content Transformers to work, we need to register them in Nuxt and add
 > them as modules.
 You can see how we register them in
-> `/transformers/tranform-module.ts` and how we add them as modules in
+> `/transformers/transform-module.ts` and how we add them as modules in
 > `nuxt.config.ts`.